euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 Snapshots can be applied to running VMs.
 These can be kept as backups or use them when migrating to another region.

+**Choosing VM specs**

+- Network throughput scales 2 Gbps per vCPU
+- Theoretical max of 32 Gbps with 16 vCPU or 100 Gbps with T4 or V100 GPUs
+- A vCPU is equal to 1 hardware hyper-thread

 ## Preemptible VMs

 The only difference is that Compute Engine has the permission to terminate the VM if it's resources are needed elsewhere.